-- 2. (1) A police officer may, by notice in writing served upon any person who has made a disclosure under section 12, 15 or 15A of the Law of 2002 ("the initial disclosure"), require that person to provide the officer (or any other specified officer) with such additional information relating to the initial disclosure as may be specified - (a) within such period which, subject to paragraph (3), shall not be less than 7 days, and - (b) in such form and manner, as may be specified. - (2) A police officer may by written notice extend the period specified under paragraph (1)(a) for such period of time as he may specify in writing. - (3) Where a relevant officer is satisfied that the provision of additional information is reasonably required as a matter of urgency he may, for the purposes of paragraph (1)(a) - (a) specify, or - (b) authorise any other police officer to specify, - such reasonable period of less than 7 days within which the information must be provided, as he thinks fit. - (4) For the purposes of paragraph (3), "a relevant officer" means - (a) a member of the salaried police force of the Island of Guernsey who holds the rank of inspector or above, - (b) a member of any police force which may be established by the States of Alderney who holds the rank of inspector or above, or - (c) a customs officer of the grade of senior investigation officer or above.
+- 2. (1) A police officer may, by notice in writing served upon any person who has made a disclosure under section 12, 15 or 15A of the Law of 2002 ("the initial disclosure"), require that person to provide the officer (or any other specified officer) with such additional information relating to the initial disclosure as may be specified - (a) within such period which, subject to paragraph (3), shall not be less than 7 days, and - (b) in such form and manner, - as may be specified. - a Amended by Guernsey Statutory Instrument No. 27 of 2008 (The Terrorism and Crime (Bailiwick of Guernsey) (Amendment) Regulations, 2008). - b Order in Council No. XVI of 2002 and No. XIII of 2006 and as amended by the Terrorism and Crime (Bailiwick of Guernsey) (Amendment) Ordinance, 2007.

+- (2) A prescribed police officer may by written notice extend the period specified under paragraph (1)(a) for such period of time as he may specify in writing. - (3) Where a relevant officer is satisfied that the provision of additional information is reasonably required as a matter of urgency he may, for the purposes of paragraph (1)(a) - (a) specify, or - (b) authorise any prescribed police officer to specify, such reasonable period of less than 7 days within which the information must be provided, as he thinks fit. - (4) For the purposes of paragraph (3), "a relevant officer" means - (a) a member of the salaried police force of the Island of Guernsey who holds the rank of inspector or above, - (b) a member of any police force which may be established by the States of Alderney who holds the rank of inspector or above, or - (c) a customs officer of the grade of senior investigation officer or above.